← All calculators

 Aggregate density 1.25 1.45 1.65 Landscape gravel planning benchmark

-Bulk gravel price 18 40 100 HomeGuide gravel price and Homewyse installed benchmark
+Bulk gravel price 18 40 100 Homewyse landscape gravel installed benchmark

 Last reviewed: May 9, 2026.
 These values are planning defaults, not live prices.